-The Human Resources and Compensation Committee oversees the administration, structure and determination of our executive compensation program.
-In addition, the Human Resources and Compensation Committee works with its independent executive compensation consultant and our human resources, legal and other management personnel to oversee and evaluate risks arising from and relating to our compensation policies and practices for all team members, our succession planning and talent development strategies and initiatives, and other human resources issues facing our business.
+- · Administration, structure and determination of our executive compensation program. - ESG strategies, initiatives, policies and risks related to (a) key compensation and benefit plans (including the inclusion and impact of any ESG-based performance measures), (b) executive compensation program, strategy, structure and mix, (c) leadership performance, development and succession, (d) compensation-related ratings and disclosures, and (e) other ESG areas impacting or resulting from the Committee's duties and responsibilities or as the Board may otherwise delegate. - Working with its independent executive compensation consultant and our human resources, legal and other management personnel to oversee and evaluate other risks relating to our compensation policies and practices for all team members, our succession planning and talent development strategies and initiatives, and other human resources issues.